 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 8713):

+An HE beamformer initiates an HE non-trigger-based (non-TB) sounding sequence by sending an individually addressed NDP Announcement frame that contains one STA Info field that is addressed to an HE beamformee.

+An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit SU feedback over full bandwidth (BW).

+An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit a feedback variant over full BW only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant over full BW computed based on parameters not supported by the HE beamformee (see 27.6.1a (Sounding sequences and support)).

+An HE beamformer shall not initiate an HE non-TB sounding sequence to solicit any feedback variant over partial BW from an HE beamformee.

+An HE beamformer initiates an HE trigger-based (TB) sounding sequence by sending a broadcast NDP Announcement frame that contains two or more STA Info fields, where each STA Info field is addressed to an HE beamformee.

+An HE beamformer may initiate an HE TB sounding sequence to solicit MU feedback over full BW from an HE beamformee

+An HE beamformer may initiate an HE TB sounding sequence to solicit a feedback variant only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant computed based on parameters not supported by the HE beamformee (see 27.6.1a (Sounding sequences and support)).

-TGax Editor: Change the paragraphs below of this subclause as follows (#CID 9923):
+(#8713)TGax Editor: Change the paragraphs below of this subclause as follows (#CID 9923):

-The HE beamformer shall initiate a sounding sequence by transmitting an HE NDP Announcement frame followed by an HE NDP after a SIFS.
+The HE beamformer shall initiate an HE sounding sequence by transmitting an HE NDP Announcement frame followed by an HE NDP frame after a SIFS.
+The HE sounding sequence is a non-TB sounding sequence if the HE NDP Announcement frame is an individually addressed frame; otherwise it is a TB sounding sequence.(#9923)

-An HE AP shall not send an NDP Announcement frame where the STA Info fields are addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.
+An HE AP shall not send an HE NDP Announcement frame with STA Info fields that are addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.(#Ed)

-An AP that transmits an NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
+An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 7637, 7818, 9300):